• Skip to main content

 Improving your overall health by adopting a healthier lifestyle can have a positive impact on your IBS.
 Poor eating habits, such as eating while you drive or eating too fast, can trigger IBS symptoms.
 Schedule time in your day to eat and enjoy your meals without haste or distractions to help your body digest better.

 Anxiety and stress can trigger IBS symptoms, especially constipation.
 If you experience a lot of daily stress, you may not feel much relief even if you cut trigger foods out of your diet.
 Make regular sleep a goal, try relaxation techniques, or speak with a therapist about reducing stress.
 If you experience constipation, try prune juice or dried plums to relieve the symptoms.
-It’s also important to stay hydrated by drinking lots of water throughout the day.
+In addition, stay hydrated by drinking lots of water throughout the day.

 Increase your daily physical activity level.
 Lack of exercise is another known cause of IBS.
-Do your best to move more, and work your way up to exercising for 30 minutes a day.
+Activities like walking increase peristalsis, which is the muscular movement of food through your GI tract.
+Do your best to move more, and work your way up to exercising for 60 minutes a day.
 This can help reduce stress and relieve constipation.

 At our Sacramento area medical practice, we are committed to delivering quality health care and promoting the well-being of our patients.
 As part of your medical team, we are here to provide you with the best care in all aspects of your health care needs.